Connect with others who understand.

 • Hispanic people were more likely to have congenital heart disease-associated PAH.

-• Non-Hispanic white people were more likely to have PAH associated with drug or toxin use.
-They were also more likely to have the heritable type.
+• Non-Hispanic white people were more likely to have PAH linked with drug or toxin use.
+They were also more likely to have the familial type.

-5. Socioeconomic Status May Be a Factor in Rates of PAH
+5. Socioeconomic Status May Be a Factor in PAH Rates

-Socioeconomic status (SES) — a measure made up of factors like occupation, income, education level, and place of residence — may be a factor in outcomes from PAH.
+Socioeconomic status — a measure made up of factors such as occupation, income, education level, and place of residence — may play a role in PAH outcomes.
 Lower socioeconomic status is linked to inadequate health insurance, delayed diagnosis, and a lack of follow-up care.

-One systematic review led authors to recommend that SES be included as a variable in research on PAH.
-The study found that people with PAH and a lower income came to health care centers with more advanced disease.
+One systematic review led authors to recommend that socioeconomic status be included as a variable (factor) in research on pulmonary arterial hypertension.
+The study found that people with PAH and a lower income came to healthcare centers with more advanced disease.
 Diagnosing PAH before it becomes advanced is important for improving treatment outcomes.

-Environmental risk factors related to low SES, such as high levels of air pollution, exposure to environmental toxins, and lower-quality diet, may also contribute to poorer outcomes from PAH.
-Researchers have recommended that health care professionals become better educated on the risks associated with lower SES in order to ensure offering appropriate care.
+Environmental risk factors related to low socioeconomic status, such as high levels of air pollution, exposure to environmental toxins, and lower-quality diet, may also contribute to poorer outcomes from PAH.
+Researchers have recommended that healthcare professionals become better educated on the risks associated with lower socioeconomic status to help ensure that appropriate PAH treatment is offered.

-6. PAH Outcomes Have Improved Significantly in Recent Years
+6. PAH Outcomes Have Greatly Improved in Recent Years

 In recent decades, better management of PAH has significantly increased survival rates among people living with the disease.
 The one-year survival rate is now between 86 percent and 90 percent, up from 65 percent in the 1980s, according to the Journal of Investigative Medicine.
 Average long-term survival during that period increased from 2.8 years to 6 years.